DataIntelligenceCrew/go-faiss/README.md

 ```

 Building will produce the dynamic library `faiss_c`.
-You will need to install it in a place where your system will find it (e.g. `/usr/lib` on Linux).
+You will need to install it in a place where your system will find it (e.g. `/usr/local/lib` on mac or `/usr/lib` on Linux).
 You can do this with:

-    sudo cp build/c_api/libfaiss_c.so /usr/lib
+    sudo cp build/c_api/libfaiss_c.so /usr/local/lib

 Now you can install the Go module: